 What do you think is the best documentary on Netflix?
 Let us know in the comments.

-Now, here are the best foreign language shows on Netflix right now.
+Now, here are 20 of the best documentaries on YouTube.